 - 1. The hearing shall be confidential and shall be closed to all persons except the following: - a.
-Vice President of Student Affairs or appropriate administrator - b. witnesses who shall - give testimony singularly and in the absence of other witnesses - leave the committee meeting room immediately upon the completion of their testimony - The hearing will be recorded.
-Recordings will become the property of the College, and access to them will be determined by the Vice President of Student Affairs or appropriate administrator.
-All tapes will be filed in the office of the Vice President of Student Affairs or appropriate administrator.
-The Committee shall have the authority to adopt supplementary rules of procedure consistent with this policy. - 3.
-The Committee shall have the authority to render written advisory opinions concerning the meaning and application of this policy. - 4.
-Within three (3) business days of completion of a hearing, the Committee shall meet in executive session to decide whether there has been a violation of the Student Code; and, if so, to recommend sanctions. - 5.
+Vice President of Student Affairs or designated administrator - b. witnesses who shall - give testimony singularly and in the absence of other witnesses.
+If the complainant or witness may be harmed emotionally by testifying in the presence of the respondent to the hearing, other arrangements will be made to allow participation without depriving the respondent access to the testimony, evidence or information. - leave the committee meeting room immediately upon the completion of their testimony - The hearing will be recorded.
+Recordings will become the property of the College, and access to them will be determined by the Vice President of Student Affairs or designated administrator.
+All recordings will be stored in digital format by the office of the Vice President of Student Affairs or designated administrator.
+The Committee shall have the authority to adopt supplementary rules of procedure consistent with this policy.

+- 3. The Committee shall have the authority to render written advisory opinions concerning the meaning and application of this policy. - 4.
+Within three (3) business days of completion of a hearing, the Committee shall meet in executive session to decide whether there has been a violation of the Student Code: and, if so, to recommend sanctions. - 5.
 Decisions of the Committee shall be based upon a preponderance of the evidence as determined by a majority of the Committee. - 6.
-Decisions of the Committee shall be in writing and contain at least a statement of the specific provisions of the Student Code that the student violated and a description of the facts supporting that conclusion; and sanction which shall be no greater than the sanction imposed by Vice President of Student Affairs or appropriate administrator; or charges were not proven by a preponderance of the evidence. - 7.
-Within two (2) business days of the Committee's decision, the Committee Chairperson shall deliver a copy of the decision to the Vice President of Student Affairs or appropriate administrator and send a copy of the decision by certified mail, return receipt requested, to the student's Colleague address of record or an address provided to BCC by the Brunswick County Sheriff's office.
+Decisions of the Committee shall be in writing and contain at least a statement of the specific provisions of the Student Code that the student violated and a description of the facts supporting that conclusion; and sanction which shall be no greater than the sanction imposed by Vice President of Student Affairs or designated administrator; or charges were not proven by a preponderance of the evidence. - 7.
+Within two (2) business days of the Committee's decision, the Committee Chairperson shall deliver a copy of the decision to the Vice President of Student Affairs or designated administrator and send a copy of the decision by email and 1-2 day mail service that requests read/receipt signature to the student's Colleague or Police recorded address.